Munna-Git/Sales_dashboard_repo/README.md

 # Sales Dashboard - Advanced Business Intelligence with Power BI & MySQL

 ## 📌 Overview
-This project is not just another sales dashboard—it’s a **real-world, data-driven business intelligence tool**.
+This project is not just another sales dashboard, it’s a **real-world, data-driven business intelligence tool**.
 Leveraging **a real dataset, advanced Power BI features, and a structured ETL pipeline**, this dashboard provides actionable insights into **customer behavior, revenue trends, and key profit drivers**.
 It goes beyond basic reporting by integrating **dynamic filters and interactive drill-through pages** to enhance decision-making.
 Built for scalability, this project is designed to handle **large datasets and real-time updates**, making it an essential tool for business analytics.

 ## 🎯 Key Features & Differentiators